ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 ~~~

 The access requested here is for `read` access to `images` on one server
-while simultaneously requesting `write` access for `metadata` on a different
+while simultaneously requesting `write` and `delete` access for `metadata` on a different
-server, but importantly without requesting `write` access to `images` on the
+server, but importantly without requesting `write` or `delete` access to `images` on the
 first server.

 It is anticipated that API designers will use a combination
 of common fields defined in this specification as well as
 fields specific to the API itself.
 The following non-normative
 example shows the use of both common and API-specific fields as
-part of two different access `type` values.
+part of two different fictitious API `type` values.
+The first
+access request includes the `actions`, `locations`, and `datatypes`
+fields specified here as well as the API-specific `geolocation`
+field.
+The second access request includes the `actions` and
+`identifier` fields specified here as well as the API-specific
+`currency` field.

 ~~~
     "resources": [